wesleybertipaglia/wesleybertipaglia/README.md

 - 💬 Ask me something...
 - 📫 Contact: <a href="https://www.linkedin.com/in/wesley-bertipaglia-095768148/" target="_blank">Linkedin</a>
 - 📸 Social networks: <a href="https://links-hub-wesley.vercel.app/" target="_blank">Hub of Links</a>

-## Working on
-- Nodejs, Express, Nextjs, Reactjs, MongoDB, and more...